deesan2333/deeeed/README.md

-[Deeeed](deeeed.com) is a independent Branding Design studio base in Shanghai.
+[Deeeed](deeeed.com) is an independent Branding Design studio based in Shanghai.